 16. Reach Out to Friends

 If you have friends and family along the travel route, ask them if you can borrow their couch for a night rather than spending your money on hotel lodging.
 Plan out your travel time so you can leave some extra time to hang out with friends and family you haven’t seen in a while.
+They may even be able to provide temporary housing to help as you get settled in your new city and figure out what neighborhoods you’re interested in.

 17. Camp Along the Way

 If the weather is nice and you don’t have any friends or family along your route, consider camping out instead of staying at a hotel.
-Pick a campground that has showers and you’ll be set for another day of traveling.
+Pick a campground that has showers, and you’ll be set for another day of traveling.

 18. Pack a Cooler

-Depending on the room available in your vehicle you can save a good amount of cash if you pack your own snacks and drinks for the morning and afternoon.
+Depending on the room available in your vehicle, you can save a good amount of cash if you pack your own snacks and drinks for the morning and afternoon.
 Then, only stop for dinner.

 19. Don’t Buy Until Settled In

 When you make it to your new home, give yourself time to unwind and unpack.
 Don’t rush out to the store to buy what you think you need.
-Give yourself time to sort through your stuff and get set up, keeping a list of ideas along the way.
-If you rush off to the store the 1st week you’re in town it will likely lead to overspending, especially on things that you don’t really need.
+Give yourself time to sort through your belongings and get set up, keeping a list of ideas along the way.
+If you rush off to the store the 1st week you’re in town, it will likely lead to overspending, especially on things that you don’t really need.
 The only store you need to hit in the first few weeks is the grocery store.

 Do you have any tips that I didn’t mention?
 I’d love to hear them!